 Reject: A CVE ID Should Not Have Been Assigned

 There are many reasons why a CVE ID may be rejected, such as: further research determines the issue is not a vulnerability; a typo in an advisory causes the wrong CVE ID to be used; or the researcher decides to keep the vulnerability private.
-In these instances and others, the description for the CVE entry is updated to reflect that the CVE ID has been REJECTED and provides the reason for the rejection.
+In these and other instances, the description for the CVE entry is updated to reflect that the CVE ID has been REJECTED and provides the reason for the rejection.

 Merge: Multiple CVE IDs Assigned to One Vulnerability